Notice of a Change Healthcare Third-Party Incident

 If you have IBS, there is always a possibility of a flare-up.
 However, knowing how to manage your symptoms can empower you and give you back some degree of control.

 In addition to lifestyle modifications, there are other treatment options that can help.
-These range from prescription medications to evidence-based therapies like cognitive behavioral therapy, which has been shown to significantly lower the impact IBS has on a patient’s life.
+These range from prescription medications to behavioral therapies like cognitive behavioral therapy and gut-directed hypnotherapy.
+The behavioral therapies have consistently been shown to be effective in reducing symptoms for at least 70% of IBS patients.

-If you have digestive issues, talk with your healthcare provider — even if you've already been diagnosed with IBS.
-In the event something has changed, your treatment plan must change as well.
+If you have digestive issues, talk with your physician — even if you've already been diagnosed with IBS.
+In the event something has changed, your treatment plan may change as well.